OpenFAST/openfast/docs/source/user/beamdyn/theory.rst

 scheme in BeamDyn, which is an unconditionally stable (for linear systems), second-order accurate algorithm.
 The scheme allows for users to choose integration parameters that introduce high-frequency numerical dissipation.
-More details regarding the generalized-\ :math:`\alpha` method can be found in :cite:`Chung-Hulbert:1993,Bauchau:2010`.
+For more details regarding the generalized-\ :math:`\alpha` method, as employed in BeamDyn, see :cite:`Bauchau:DymoreMan`, the method of which is based on the formulation of :cite:`Arnold:2007`.

 Calculation of Reaction Loads
 -----------------------------